 Who is a Lean Manager?

 A Lean Manager is a mid-level or senior-level professional responsible for applying Lean Management strategies within an organisation.
-Lean Managers use the five fundamental principles of Lean Management to find gaps in improvement areas and develop tactics to address them.
+Lean Managers use the Five Lean Principles to find gaps in improvement areas and develop tactics to address them.
 Lean Managers aim to attain significant, long-term company development through continuous, minor adjustments.

 Responsibilities of a Lean Manager